AshishAgarwal143/openshift-march-2025/Day2/README.md

 docker ps
 ```

-We need to configure the lb configure to make it work like a Load Balancer, hence let's copy the nginx.conf we prepared into it and reboot the container
+We need to configure the lb configure to make it work like a Load Balancer, hence let's copy the nginx.conf we prepared into it and reboot the container.

+Please note that, wherever you created the nginx.conf on your lab machine, you need to navigate to that directory before running the below command
 ```
 docker cp nginx.conf lb:/etc/nginx/nginx.conf
 docker restart lb